AffanShaikhsurab/LeapStart-Ai/README.md

 ## Conclusion

-The **NeedFit-StartUp-Evaluator** is designed to address the critical needs of both investors and startups by providing a comprehensive tool for evaluating and supporting startup success.
+The **LeapStart.ai by Needfit** is designed to address the critical needs of both investors and startups by providing a comprehensive tool for evaluating and supporting startup success.
 Through our data-driven approach, we aim to reduce the high failure rate of startups and foster a thriving entrepreneurial ecosystem in India. 🚀